Code-Institute-Submissions/portfolio-project-16/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

+### Credits

+    1. The actual content in the menu was taken from an already existing Mexican Restaurant, Tom Tom's Burritos.
+This was to ensure that the food was authentic and as close as possbile to Mexican food.

 ### Content